-- Matters that may affect the auditor's determination of whether the engagement team requires A61. specialised skills or knowledge, include, for example:35 - The nature of the accounting estimates for a particular business or industry (for example, mineral deposits, agricultural assets, complex financial instruments, insurance contract liabilities). - The degree of estimation uncertainty.
+- A61.
+Matters that may affect the auditor's determination of whether the engagement team requires specialised skills or knowledge, include, for example:39 - The nature of the accounting estimates for a particular business or industry (for example, mineral deposits, agricultural assets, complex financial instruments, insurance contract liabilities). - The degree of estimation uncertainty. - The complexity of the method or model used. - The complexity of the requirements of the applicable financial reporting framework relevant to accounting estimates, including whether there are areas known to be subject to differing interpretation or practice or areas where there are inconsistencies in how accounting estimates are made. - The procedures the auditor intends to undertake in responding to assessed risks of material misstatement. - The need for judgement about matters not specified by the applicable financial reporting framework. - The degree of judgement needed to select data and assumptions.